diogo-m-santos/diogo-m-santos.github.io/README.md

+# Welcome to my professional portfolio

+I’m an aspiring business intelligence developer and data analyst who worked in behavioral science designing programs with social impact.
+I’m excited about using my skills in experimentation, Python, SQL, Power BI and Tableau to develop models and visualizations that deliver insights to improve lives.

+## Get to know some of my projects here:

+Developing a Regressive Model to Predict Final Sale Price of Houses Based on Known House Characteristics

+Using Data on Time, Location and Weather Conditions to Predict Demand and Profitability of Uber & Lyft Rides.

+Analyzing business data on market segments and product performance for a chemical plant, and reporting results and actionable insights on investment and divestment opportunities over segments and products using Power BI;

+•	Analyzing data about the energy market with PostgreSQL and using Tableau to develop a dashboard with actionable insights regarding the reliability of market players;

+•	Performing descriptive and inferential statistics to predict and prevent failure of a machine.
+Provided insights and actionable recommendations to improve metrics

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 # Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/diogo-m-santos/diogo-m-santos.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.